-Sotatercept (Merck & Co., Inc) is a first-in-class activin signaling inhibitor which may improve pulmonary blood flow through inhibiting cellular proliferation, promoting cellular death, and decreasing inflammation in vessel walls.
-Unlike current therapies, which work mainly via vasodilation, sotatercept's mechanism of action is distinct and is felt by some to potentially be disease-modifying.
-It has been studied as a subcutaneous injection every 3 weeks added on to stable background therapy.
-A Biologics License Application was filed with the US FDA on August 1, 2023, with a decision expected in 2024.
+Sotatercept (Merck & Co., Inc) is a first-in-class activin signaling inhibitor which may improve pulmonary blood flow through inhibiting cellular proliferation, promoting cellular death, and decreasing inflammation in vessel walls.7 Unlike current therapies, which work mainly via vasodilation, sotatercept's mechanism of action is distinct and is felt by some to potentially be disease-modifying.
+It has been studied as a subcutaneous injection every three weeks added on to stable background therapy.
+A Biologics License Application for sotatercept has been filed with the US FDA, with a decision expected by March 26, 2024.

-Intervention Mechanism of Action Delivery Route Prescribing Information Sotatercept Activin signaling inhibitor Subcutaneous injection 0.3 mg/kg initial dose then 0.7 mg/kg every 3 weeks
+Intervention Mechanism of Action Delivery Route Prescribing Information Cotatoreant Activin signaling Subcutaneous injection 0.3 mg/kg initial dose then Sotatercept inhibitor 0.7 mg/kg every 3 weeks